baltermia/python-spotify/README.md

 ## Setup

 This program won't work on its own.
-Please populate the [config.ini](https://github.com/baltermia/spotify-to-pdf/blob/main/src/config.ini) source file with the aqcuired credentials you get below.
+Follow the steps below.

+### Create `Config.ini`

+First we need to create the `config.ini` file.
+There's a template of the file under [/src/config_template.ini](https://github.com/baltermia/spotify-to-pdf/blob/main/src/config_template.ini).
+Copy this file under the filename `config.ini` and populate it with the crendentials listed below.

 ### Spotify Credentials